 Completed courses will be considered for grade average calculation at the time of our admissions review.
 The Admissions Office will recalculate your final year average when you submit final transcripts with all completed grades.

-I have completed a non-nursing master’s degree (e.g. MSc or MEd or MPH or MSW), is this considered equivalent to an MN degree?
+I have completed a non-nursing master’s degree (e.g. MSc or MEd or MPH or MSW).
 Can I apply to the PhD program?

 When will I be notified whether I am admitted to the program?